Newborn Screening Program Pilot for Spinal Muscular Atrophy and Primary Immunodeficiency in NSW & ACT

 Summary

-In an Australian first, this two-yeat pilot study will see all babies born in NSW and ACT hospitals offered screening for Spinal Muscular Atrophy and some Primary Immunodeficiencies.
+In an Australian milestone, this two-year pilot study introduced screening for Spinal Muscular Atrophy and Primary Immunodeficiencies to newborns.

 Lead Investigators